flowersauce/NASA-Punk_Observatory/readme.md

 ## 📄 License

-GPL-3.0 License.
-Feel free to explore the cosmos.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 > *Per Aspera Ad Astra.*